Does Fiber Help with Inflammation?

 Chronic, low-grade inflammation is implicated in so many conditions, from diabetes to arthritis, psoriasis to ulcerative colitis.
 But how does fiber help with inflammation?
-In this post, we’ll talk about how fiber-rich plant foods support the gut-immune-microbiome axis to help calm inflammation.
+In this post, we’ll talk about how high fiber plant foods support the gut-immune-microbiome axis to help calm inflammation.
 Learn more about how much fiber we really need and check out the handy list of anti-inflammatory foods that are rich in fiber.

 Anti-inflammatory nutrition is my jam – to me, an anti-inflammatory diet is really about creating a way of eating that helps you feel your best now and lower your risk of chronic disease for years to come.